 For the sake of simplification, the curve discussion will center around a single line curve.
-Keep in mind, however, that a characteristic curve in reality is represented by a band of minimum and maximum values, not a line (Figure 3-3).
+Keep in mind, however, that a characteristic curve in reality is represented by a band of minimum and maximum values, not a line (Figure 3-2).
 Minimum and maximum values are generally the result of tolerances introduced by the manufacturing process for components and the relay's accuracy.
 Any expected value of tripping current or time could be the nominal value anticipated within the plus or minus tolerance.
 The tolerances just mentioned are usually stated in terms of the relay's accuracy and frequently highlighted on the actual working curves.
 Accuracy is stated in terms of a plus or minus percentage and represents a permitted fluctuation on either side of the nominal tripping point for a family of relays, like the Digitrip 3000.
+The adjustability and continuous current of the Digitrip 3000 Protective Relay are two factors that contribute significantly to the great flexibility of the relay.